 Colorado’s mining boom put the state on the map as one of the most lucrative places to be in the late 1800s.
 Promises of riches brought gold-starry-eyed workers in by the droves as newcomers quickly assembled towns near medal-laden landscapes on grassy meadows and rocky hillsides.

 Some of these towns, like Breckenridge, Leadville and Idaho Springs, remain some of Colorado’s top destinations, while the not so lucky faded into some of the coolest ghost towns of America.
 Visiting these eerily quiet spots revives Colorado’s boom time as modern-day adventurers wander through abandoned streets once teeming with rambunctious saloons, outlaw showdowns and a lucrative industry that bolstered — and built — the West.

 Here are a few of the state's most accessible options, where there are still buildings to see.
 Be careful.
 Many of the abandoned buildings are unsafe to enter, and many are privately owned or protected by a local or state historical society.
 Taking souvenirs is strictly prohibited.
 Take all the photos you like, though.

 Independence sits close to 11,000 feet on Independence Pass, a steep and nail-biting passage for stagecoach travelers headed to or from Leadville and Aspen in the 1800s.
 Just off Highway 82, the Aspen Historical Society gives tours of the short-lived town that was deserted by miners via wooden skis made from cabins in 1899.

 St. Elmo & Tin Cup

 West of Buena Vista, St. Elmo is one of Colorado’s best-preserved ghost towns.
 With wooden storefronts and a dusty main street, it looks straight out of a John Wayne movie.
-You can get to St. Elmo in a regular car, but after you explore a bit, rent ATVs at the general store and make your way to the nearby infamous town of Tin Cup.
+You can get to St. Elmo in a regular car or by ATV, but after you explore a bit, make your way to the nearby infamous town of Tin Cup.
 One of the more rowdy towns, sheriffs didn't last very long here, and you can see echoes of their sorry fates lingering at the town cemetery.

 Vicksburg & Winfield